You can modify the privacy of your book or the chapters within it at any time. Read on to learn about:

 The global privacy setting affects whether or not readers can access your webbook on Pressbooks.
 You can set your book’s global privacy to private or public:

-- Private books can only be accessed and viewed by the administrator of a book and the users that the administrator has added to the book.
+- Private books can only be accessed and viewed by the administrator of a book and users the administrator has added to the book.
 Setting a book’s global privacy to private overrides chapter-level privacy settings.

 There are two places to set the global privacy for your book: